-As countries are continuing to promote broadband popularization, it is expected that there will be approximately 1.15 billion fixed-line broadband users worldwide in 2024.
-Among them, fiber users are expected to increase from 57.1% in 2021 to 60.8%, while DSL and Cable users are expected to drop from 19.1% and 20.2% in 2022 to 16.3% and 19.5%, respectively.
+As countries are continuing to promote broadband popularization, it is expected that there will be approximately 1.4 billion fixed-line broadband users worldwide in 2024.
+Among them, fiber users are expected to increase while DSL and Cable users are expected to decrease.
 From a regional perspective, the Asia-Pacific region currently accounts for more than half of the world's fixed broadband households; Cable is in the leading position in North America and Latin America.
-Western Europe, the Middle East, and Africa still support the use of DSL, and fixed-line broadband users in Asia Pacific, led by mainland China, and Eastern Europe, are dominated by fiber.
+The Middle East, and Africa still support the use of DSL and LTE/5G, and fixed-line broadband users in Asia Pacific, led by mainland China, and Eastern Europe, are dominated by fiber.